 Part One: Counting Zero Landings

-For part one, we need to count how many times the dial lands exactly on zero after applying each instruction.
-The naive approach would be:
+For part one, we need to count how many times the dial lands exactly on zero after applying each instruction:

 let position = 50;